yolc-dev/yul-dsl-monorepo/README.md

 Milestones
 ----------

-- [ ] 🚧 Jan 6th, 2025: public announcement, with the first technical release (unversioned).
+- [x] Jan 6th, 2025: public announcement, with the first technical release (unversioned).
 - [ ] End of Jan 2025: version 0.0.1.0 with major features completion.
 - [ ] End of Feb 2025: version 0.0.2.0 with first live in production projects.
 - ...